About James Bay

 - Bay has given charity performances in support of WaterAid, which advocates for clean water sources around the world, and to raise money for the charity work done by the England Footballers Foundation.
 He recorded the single "Running" for the Sports Relief charity organization, an offshoot of Comic Relief.

-All GRAMMY Awards and Nominations for James Bay
+Nominations for James Bay